-Open Space Policy: "MVC Policy for DRI Review: Open Space Preservation" adopted by the MVC on May 6, 2006, as may be amended from time to time.
-Outdoor Commercial Spaces The total outdoor area used for the display, delivery, loading, storage, processing, production, sales, leasing of material(s) and commercial parking lots, exclusive of access roads, landscaping, parking accessory to the main use, and structures (Floor Area).
+Outdoor Commercial Space: The total outdoor area used for the display, delivery, loading, storage, processing, production, sales, leasing of material(s) and commercial parking lots, exclusive of access roads, landscaping, parking accessory to the main use, and structures.

 Parcel: A defined piece of real estate that may or may not be a Buildable Lot.